“Automation is key to any retail organisation.” Those are the words of Troy Hiltbrand, CIO of Amare Global.

 For CIOs and retail businesses, the impact that automation can bring is monumental for compliance, customer experience, identifying data trends with regard to inventory, and the performance of your systems.

 If you’re interested in learning more about the available automation solutions for retail and how they can help your business, book a demonstration with our specialists.
-Some of the solutions we provide include Automic Automation Intelligence and more.
+Some of the business automation software solutions we provide include Automic Automation Intelligence and more.